ZanyarAb/ZAN-DEM/README.md

 ## Description

-This script extracts the direct download link (MP4) of the video which you can use in your browser or download manager software like IDM.
+This script extracts the direct download link  of the PHUB videos

 ## Important Note